XavierJCallait/BCryptic/docs/JOURNAL.md

 ### Entry 22/09/2025
 Creating the vault key and recreating it was a bit more complicated than I was expecting, but it was a cool process to learn.
 Starting to debug...now for the fun part I guess! ...
 Actually debugging wasn't too bad, but I'm starting to realize I may need to change the way I handle logic between the different pages.
 We shall see how it goes...

+### Entry 24/09/2025
+Been stuck on a little bug where I can encrypt but not decrypt despite having the same salts and information.
+I guess I just need to spend a bit more time debugging...

 ## Challenges

 ### Environment Setup